MotoAcidic/Fire-Contracts-DEV-/axion-contracts-master/DEPLOYMENT.md

 * `TOKEN_NAME` - Name of token for deploy
 * `TOKEN_SYMBOL` - Short symbol of token for deploy
 * `SWAPPER_ADDRESS` - Address of account, which will do first swap of tokens (after deployment but before initialization)
-* `HEX2T_ADDRESS` - Address of token, which will be used on first 1:1 swap of tokens (before initialization)

 #### Initialization parameters
 These parameters can be supplied after successful deployment, but needed for correct initialization of contracts.